V3RS/V3RS/README.md

 - 🔭 I’m currently working on an Amazon Mobile Clone
 - 🌱 I’m currently learning React Native, TypeScript, and polishing up my DS&A skills
 - 👯 I’m looking to collaborate on all projects, please reach out if you would like to collaborate
-- 💬 Ask me about my military career, projects, computer science fundamentals, golfing, snowbaording, almost anything.
+- 💬 Ask me about my military career, projects, computer science fundamentals, snowbaording, almost anything.
 I'd love to chat :D

 ## ⚡ Technologies